luketramps/VoroX/README.md

 ##How it works.

 Vorox's render loop is realised via Ash (entity component framework) while graphics are rendered by Genome2D.
 At core of Vorox, nodename's Delauney code creates voronoi diagrams, which are translated to renderable Genome2D components by vorox on a per frame/tick basis.
-Dependenciy injection is handled by swiftsuspenders.
+Dependency injection is handled by swiftsuspenders.

 If you have any questions, drop a mail or visit luketramps.com.
 Don't forget to let me know about bugs, if you find any.